Record-setting Caitlin Clark scores 35 as No. 6 Iowa defeats No. 2 Ohio State 93-83

-Hannah Stuelke scored 23 points and Gabbie Marshall added 12 for the Hawkeyes (26-4, 15-3 Big Ten), who secured the No. 2 seed in next week’s Big Ten Tournament behind the regular-season champion Buckeyes (25-4, 16-2), who had their 15-game winning streak snapped.
+Hannah Stuelke scored 23 points and Gabbie Marshall added 12 for the Hawkeyes (26-4, 15-3 Big Ten), who secured the No. 2 seed behind Ohio State in next week’s Big Ten Tournament.
+The regular-season champion Buckeyes (25-4, 16-2) had their 15-game winning streak snapped.

+“I think you can say it’s a statement,” Clark said when asked what the win means heading into the conference tournament.
+“But more than anything, it’s just good momentum for our team going into the Big Ten Tournament.
+You never want to go into the Big Ten Tournament on a loss.
+So I think building off this is really important.”

 Clark, who announced on Thursday that she would enter the WNBA draft after the season despite having another year of eligibility remaining, made two free throws with less than a second left in the first half to eclipse Pete Maravich’s 3,667 career points.
 Clark has 3,685 points heading into the postseason.

-The Hawkeyes were facing a similar scenario last season, when they defeated regular-season champion Indiana on a buzzer-beating 3-pointer by Clark.
+The Hawkeyes were facing a similar scenario when they finished last season, when they defeated regular-season champion Indiana on a buzzer-beating 3-pointer by Clark.
 But there was no need for late drama as Iowa took control of this game in the first half.

+“This conference is so incredible,” Iowa coach Lisa Bluder said.
+“Two top teams just battling it out right here in the Big Ten.”

 The Hawkeyes went on an 18-3 run in the first quarter to take a 25-10 lead.
 Ohio State rallied in the second quarter to get within four points twice, and trailed 44-39 after Rikki Harris’ 3-pointer with seven seconds left before a wild sequence of events closed the half.